vcmerritt/nextcloud/README.md

 ### Prerequisites

 - A server running Debian 10.
-- A registered domain name and the ability to make DNS Changes.
+- The ability to make DNS Changes
-- A root password is configured on your server.

 #### Install Apache, MariaDB and PHP